The Campaign for the Future of Jewish Life at Brandeis

 This campaign is about far more than bricks and mortar.
 It’s about sustaining Brandeis’s place as a center of Jewish life, thought, and leadership now and for the future.

-Where Identity and Leadership Are Formed
+Where Identity and Leadership Take Shape

 Our work spans every dimension of Jewish life and student development, including: